DssFactory/DssFactory.github.io/projects.md

 # Projects

-DssFactory has successfully completed numerous projects in the Netherlands, Italy, and China.
+DssFactory has successfully completed projects in the Netherlands, Italy, and China.

 These projects span modeling, Geo-ICT development, spatio-temporal data analysis, and mathematical optimization.